bgtti/expenses/README.md

 ## App Status

 TO-DO:
-Set up favorite workspace:
-BE:

-- when user creates his/her first workspace, set it as favorite
-- then send this workspace's settings (group, expense numbering,etc) to the front end upon log-in
-  FE:
-- handle redux accordingly - including nav bar

-Then:

-- check workspace settings if those are being imported correctly
-- check that when workspace is changed, the new WS settings are being imported

-Also: upon WS creation, add default accounts: bank account and cash account should be defaults
+- upon WS creation, add default accounts: bank account and cash account should be defaults

-Then:
+- check if workspace settings can be manipulated accordingly

-- when implement alowing favorite workspace to be changed upon addition of second workspace
+- implement alowing favorite workspace to be changed upon addition of second workspace

-Then:

 - implement the option 'Board' as WS's dashboard

 Then: